RingBFT: Resilient Consensus over Sharded Ring Topology: RingBFT Consensus Protocol

 \begin{example} Assume a system that comprises of three shards $\Shard{S}$, $\Shard{U}$, and $\Shard{V}$.
 Say client $\Client{1}$ sends $\Transaction{1}$ to $\Shard{S}$, $\Client{2}$ sends $\Transaction{2}$ to $\Shard{U}$, and client $\Client{3}$ sends $\Transaction{3}$ to $\Shard{V}$.
 On receiving the client transaction, the primary of each shard initiates the \PBFT{} consensus protocol among its replicas.
 Once each replica successfully orders the transaction, it sends a response to the client.
 Such a flow is depicted in Figure~\ref{fig:ringbft-single-shard}. \end{example}

 It is evident from Example~\ref{ex:single-shard} that there is no communication among the shards.
 This is the case because each transaction requires access to data available inside only one shard.
 Hence, ordering single-shard transactions for shard $\Shard{S}$ requires running the \PBFT{} protocol among the replicas of $\Shard{S}$ without any synchronization with other shards.
-For the sake of completeness, we present the single-shard consensus based on \PBFT{} protocol in brief next.